nonabelian/sConnectome/docs/Analysis.md

 2. Multiclass: Three classes {'SCZ', 'SCZ-SIB', 'CON', 'CON'}.
 3. Multiclass: Four classes {'SCZ', 'SCZ-SIB', 'CON', 'CON-SIB'}.

-The model has not turned out to be predictive, yet.
+The model is no predictive, yet.
 I suspect that working on fMRI preprocessing and signal/noise analysis might yield a predictive model.
 This would be very interesting!